Martin Cummins: Life and career

-Cummins went to Seaquam Secondary School in the town of North Delta, British Columbia, Canada.
+Cummins went to Seaquam Secondary School in the town of North Delta, British Columbia.
 He attended the Vancouver Actors Studio.
-One of his first significant roles was as host of the teen variety series Pilot One on CBC Television.
+One of his early significant roles was as host of the teen variety series Pilot One on CBC Television.

 Cummins guest-starred in a number of American and Canadian television shows before landing the part of Nick Boyle in the MGM series Poltergeist: The Legacy, which was filmed in Vancouver, in the late 1990s.
 He used the money and resources he gained while working on Poltergeist: The Legacy to fund and staff his own film We All Fall Down, based on the events of his own life after his mother's death.

-Cummins' other appearances include the TV series When Calls the Heart, Andromeda, The 4400, Dice, Friday the 13th Part VIII: Jason Takes Manhattan, Kyle XY, Smallville, Stargate SG-1, Life As We Know It, Live Once, Die Twice, UnREAL, Omen IV: The Awakening, Devour.
-In this movie he co-starred with Jensen Ackles from Dark Angel.
+Cummins' other appearances include the TV series When Calls the Heart, Andromeda, The 4400, Dice, Friday the 13th Part VIII: Jason Takes Manhattan, Kyle XY, Smallville, Stargate SG-1, Life As We Know It, Live Once, Die Twice, UnREAL, Omen IV: The Awakening, and Devour.
+In this film, he co-starred with Jensen Ackles from Dark Angel.

 Cummins won a Genie Award for Performance by an Actor in a Supporting Role in 2000 for Love Come Down.
 In 2011, he began a recurring role as Thomas on the ABC series V. He portrayed Carroll McKane in Gary Sherman's horror thriller film 39: A Film by Carroll McKane.
-As of 2017, Cummins has been co-starring on the series When Calls the Heart and Riverdale, the latter as Sheriff Keller.
+As of 2014, Cummins has been co-starring on the series When Calls the Heart and Riverdale, the latter as Sheriff Keller.